siobhanchagan/website/index.md

 #### *Why should I use it?*

-Personal archiving can help keep you organized and to more easily find important items.
+Personal archiving can help keep you organized and to easily find important items.
 Losing track of your assets and online accounts is a threat to your personal identity, security, and legacy.
 Lastly, your personal archives should endure not only for your loved ones, but for the record of your community and culture.

 #### *What can I transfer there?*
 - VHS